Here is what our past members have shared about the program.

 I joined the program with an aim of meeting new people from all across the world, and I wanted to explore all tranditions and people from different backgrounds.
 I have to say that, the different events we had with the members of the Global Community, those were so beautiful.
 It was like you are with people who are as confused as you are, as interested in the new city, in the new country, as much as you are.
 Do join the Global Connections Program, you are not going to regret it at all.

 Ikjot, FIC transfer student, 2nd year, Faculty of Health Sciences

 I feel that being in this program has helped me a lot to get out of my shell because for the first semester at SFU all I did was come to school, study, then go home.
 This program however has given me the opportunity to engage with other people from all over the world, and it’s such a great experience to get to know people and hear their stories.

-The Global Community @ SFU is my gateway to being engaged with everyone a little more.
+The Global Connections Program is my gateway to being engaged with everyone a little more.
 I didn’t know where to start, but this program introduced me to a mentor and I can always reach out to them and ask questions about how I can get more involved.
 All in all, this program has helped me a lot to just put myself out there.

-Amela, domestic transfer student, 2nd year, Arts and Social Sciences
+Amela, domestic transfer student, 2nd year, Faculty of Arts and Social Sciences

 I’m a domestic student, I was born and raised in Canada but I do have an international background in that my parents are immigrants.
 We lived in Europe for about 4 years and I came back to Canada with a complete culture shock.
 I think more domestic students could benefit by joining this program as they could learn about other cultures and understand different views.